 Why Choose an Oral and Maxillofacial Surgeon?

 When facial injuries occur, patients not only experience physical discomfort, but also emotional trauma.
 It is important to trust your care to a trained and experienced oral surgeon who can minimize the lasting effects of the injury.
 Oral and maxillofacial surgeons are the specialists who are most qualified to treat this type of trauma.
-Dr. Peers uses only the most advanced and conservative methods to minimize the number of incisions and the appearance of scars, helping you look as much like you did before the injury as possible.
+Dr. Lifferth uses only the most advanced and conservative methods to minimize the number of incisions and the appearance of scars, helping you look as much like you did before the injury as possible.
 In many cases, he may detect a “hidden” injury that may have gone unnoticed otherwise.
 We are certified to provide intravenous (IV) sedation to optimize your comfort during treatment.

 Contact Park City Oral Surgery

-If you or someone in your family has suffered facial trauma of any kind, schedule a consultation with Dr. Peers.
+If you or someone in your family has suffered facial trauma of any kind, schedule a consultation with Dr. Lifferth.
 He can perform a comprehensive assessment and recommend an appropriate treatment plan for your situation.
 To learn more, or to schedule a visit at Park City Oral Surgery, call us at (435) 222-0450 or contact us online anytime.